 My next method is having students use kiddle.com as a search engine.
 It works just like Google, but it is kid friendly.
 This will eliminate any bad sites they might come across.
 Hopefully your school is set up for this not to happen, but it still does.
 I would still recommend that they put “for kids” after their topic.

 National Geographic for Kids and major zoos like the San Diego Zoo also have great kid friendly sites with information that they can use.

 Once the students have gathered all their information that they need, they put it all together on a group poster and fill out their own mini poster.
 We then work on our informational writing .
 For my students this is not the first round for informational writing, so they are used to the methods that we use, but all these methods are included inside the Animal Adaptations Unit.

-I use the same methods for each informational writing that we have done to keep things consistent.
+I use the same methods for each informational writing that we have done all year.
+I like to keep things consistent.
 I do remind students how the process works.
 Again, these are differentiated, so they are working on a level that they need.